(Almost) Efficient Mechanisms for Bilateral Trading: A (1-1/e)-Approximation Mechanism

 \section{A (1-1/e)-Approximation Mechanism}

-In Section \ref{sec:warmup} we showed that one can compute a price that depends only on the distribution of the seller and this price will guarantee at least half of the optimal efficiency no matter what is the distribution of the buyer.
-We showed that this bound of $\frac{1}{2}$ is tight for all deterministic dominant-strategy mechanisms.
+In Section \ref{sec:warmup} we showed that one can compute a price that depends only on the distribution of the seller and this price will guarantee at least half of the optimal efficiency no matter what the distribution of the buyer is.
+We showed that this bound of $\frac{1}{2}$ is tight for all deterministic dominant-strategy incentive-compatible mechanisms.
 However, this bound could be improved by randomly choosing a price.
+We will describe a mechanism that posts a price at random, and we will only require this mechanism to have access to the distribution of the seller.
+We will then conclude the existence of a deterministic posted-price mechanism that has access to both distributions.

-We let $q()$ denote the quantile function of the seller, that is, $F(q(x))=x$ for every $x \in [\lowerint,\upperint]$.
+We let $q(\cdot)$ denote the quantile function of the seller, that is, $\Fs(q(x))=x$ for every $x \in [\lowerint,\upperint]$.
 Consider the following mechanism that posts a price to both players, but chooses the price randomly.
-We call this mechanism the \emph{Random-Quantile mechanism}: \begin{itemize} \item \textit{Choose a number $x \in [1/e,...1]$ according to the distribution with PDF $G(x)=\ln(e\cdot x)$.} \item \textit{Set the price to be $q(x)$.} \end{itemize}
+We call this mechanism the \emph{Random-Quantile mechanism}: \begin{itemize} \item \textit{Choose a number $x \in [1/e,1]$ according to the distribution with CDF $G(x)=\ln(e\cdot x)$.} \item \textit{Set the price to be $q(x)$.} \end{itemize}

-\begin{theorem} The Random-Quantile mechanism is DSIC, individually rational, budget balanced, and always achieves at least $1-\frac{1}{e}$ fraction of the optimal efficiency. \end{theorem} \begin{proof}
+\begin{theorem} The Random-Quantile mechanism is DSIC, individually rational, budget balanced, and achieves in expectation at least $1-\frac{1}{e}$ fraction of the optimal efficiency for every pair of distributions $\Fs$ and $\Fb$. \end{theorem}

+Before providing the proof of the theorem, we note that our Random-Quantile mechanism was shown by \cite{KV19} to provide the best approximation ratio among all ``quantile'' mechanisms: mechanisms that choose $x$ according to some distribution, and then set the price to be $q(x)$.

-We prove the theorem for every fixed value $\valb$ of the buyers, and it will clearly hold for every distribution of $b$'s as well.
+\begin{proof} We prove the theorem for every fixed value $\valb$ of the buyer and it will clearly hold for every distribution of the buyer as well.

 We will first prove that if we truncate the seller's distribution at $b$, the approximation ratio can only get worse.